MichaelHoste/xmoto.js/README.md

 ## TODO

  * Optimization : hide the ghosts and entities that are off the screen
- * Create timer
- * Better game loop (semi)
- * Create a "motor" for acceleration instead of actual system.
-Externalize behaviour variables.
  * Understand impact of "scale" and "depth" on edges.
- * Optimization : create x bodies with y shapes for each polygon (set of triangles) instead of x*y bodies of 1 triangle.
  * Optimization : group the blocks by texture and fill the texture just once by group.
  * Optimization : only collide with polygons on the screen ?
- * Optimization : group triangles polygons (collision blocks) by pairs to get convex polygons with max 8 sides (less complexity, less clipping).